paquiteau/snake-fmri/docs/explanations/snake-internal.md

 [](#BaseSampler) are objects responsible to parametrize and generate k-space shots for the acquisition.
 They can be time-varying, or not.

 ## Acquisition Engine
 The [](#BaseEngine) is what really perform the acquisition of the k-space data in SNAKE.
-Currently SNAKE support two acqusition models: GRE acquisition with or without $T_2^*$ and they optionally can be restricted to 2D imaging.
+Currently SNAKE support two acquisition models: GRE acquisition with or without $T_2^*$ and they optionally can be restricted to 2D imaging.
 See [](#signal-model) for more details.

 The base algorithm for the acquisition could be summarized as follows:
 ```python